some-ip-com/open-someip-spec/src/someip-sd.rst

     :status: valid
     :collapse: True

-This option may be used to prioritize different instances of a service, so that a client can choose the service instance based on these settings.
+This option shall be used to prioritize different instances of a service, so that a client chooses the service instance based on these settings.
 This option will be attached to Offer Service entries.

 .. feat_req:: ⓘ
     :id: feat_req_someipsd_146